 Document Management

-Version Number: V2.1
+Version Number: V2.2

-Date Approved: December 2025
+Date Approved: January 2026

 Next Review Date: July 2026

 Approved By: Board of Directors

 Responsible For: Director of Secondary/Primary

 Policy Revision Log Date Version No. Brief Detail of Change July 2024 V1 December 2024 V1.1 - To align with new DfE guidance in respect of unreasonable and persistent complaints July 2025 V2 - Changes to 'out of scope' definition, clarification around complaints against Headteachers, procedure updated at Stage 3, and ESFA changed to DfE.
 November 2025 V2.1- To include Data Protection complaints to the 'out of scope' definition in line with DUAA.
+December 2025 V2.2 - Updated DfE Guidance relating to complaints regarding requests for admission out of normal age group.